Repsol warns potential YPF investors of lawsuits

 The only concrete measure Spain has taken so far was to curtail multimillion-dollar imports of biodiesel from the Latin American nation.

-In Luxembourg, Spanish Foreign Minister Jose Manuel Garcia-Margallo met his European Union counterparts on Monday and discussed potential measures against Argentina, which has said it will not pay Repsol the full price for YPF.
+In Luxembourg, Spanish Foreign Minister Jose Manuel Garcia-Margallo was to meet with his European Union counterparts on Monday and ask them to consider measures against Argentina, which has said it will not pay Repsol the full price for YPF.

-The minister said he had discussed measures such as ending trade benefits to Argentina and had received support from his counterparts.

-However, Margallo said the government wanted to negotiate with Argentina’s government.
-“We keep saying that the best thing that could happen is for us to reach a negotiated solution...and we have asked some of our European and Latin American partners to act as intermediaries in this matter to avoid a dispute, a clash which is bad for Spain, Argentina and Europe,” he said.

-Argentina is the world’s third biggest exporter of soybean meal, which is an essential source of protein in animal feed, and Spain is Europe’s biggest pig feed producer.

-The European Parliament on Friday urged the executive European Commission to consider reprisals against Argentina, although it would need backing from European Union countries and the World Trade Organisation to do so.

-No swift action by the EU against Argentina is expected, as Europe’s trade ministers would also have to consider any proposals and, ultimately, it would be up to the European Commission to decide on sanctions.
+Whatever the outcome of the foreign ministers’ meeting today, no swift action against Argentina is expected, as Europe’s trade ministers would also have to consider any proposals and, ultimately, it would be up to the European Commission to decide on sanctions.

 Karel De Gucht, the European Union’s trade commissioner, wrote to Argentina last week to express the bloc’s “serious concerns about the overall business and investment climate in Argentina,” singling out the YPF takeover and import curbs for criticism.